-At 10.25 pm on Thursday 19 August the volunteer crew members of the Beaumaris lifeboat received a page from U.K. Coastguard Maritime Rescue Coordination Centre at Holyhead relating to a report of a person in the water opposite the boating pool at Llanfairfechan.
+At 11.32 am on Sunday 17 July 2022 the volunteer crew members of the Beaumaris lifeboat received a page from U.K. Coastguard Maritime Rescue Coordination Centre at Holyhead relating to a report of a possible person in the water near Bangor pier.

-In addition to the lifeboat, the Bangor Mobile Coastguard unit and north Wales Police Officers also attended on shore.
-The police presence included use of a drone.
+In addition to the lifeboat, the Bangor Mobile Coastguard unit also attended on shore.

-It was eventually confirmed that the object seen and reported in good faith as a person in the water was in fact the mooring buoy.
+It was eventually confirmed that the object seen was a partly submerged log and reported in good faith as a person in the water.

 Key facts about the RNLI